 “Men get pretty cynical when they sense someone’s attempting to manipulate their emotions, especially when it’s in the name of religion.
 They appreciate the objectivity of Orthodox worship.
 It’s not aimed at prompting religious feelings but at performing an objective duty.
 Whether you’re in a good mood or bad, whether you’re feeling pious or friendly or whatever, is beside the point.”

 Yet there is something in Orthodoxy that offers “a deep masculine romance.
 Do you understand what I mean by that?
 Most romance in our age is pink, but this is a romance of swords and gallantry.”
 This convert appreciates that in Orthodoxy he is in communion with King Arthur, who lived, “if he lived,” before the East-West schism, and carried an icon of the Virgin Mary.

-From a deacon: “Evangelical churches call men to be passive and nice (think “Mr. Rogers’).
-Orthodox churches call men to be courageous and act (think “Braveheart”).
+From a deacon: “Evangelical churches call men to be passive and nice (think “Mr Rogers’).
+Orthodox churches call for men to be courageous and act (think “Braveheart”).
 Men love adventure, and our faith is a great story in which men find a role that gives meaning to their ordinary existence.”